 “QUICK!
 CLOSE THE DOOR!”
 I yell, clutching the wall, peeking around the corner.

-Tom roundhouse kicked the door shut.
+Tom roundhouse kicks the door shut.
 Work was over.
 I look back at my parents lying in the hallway like lifeless, unemployed slugs.

 “They’re nothing without their job, Tom.
 They do nothing else.”